sysdiglabs/charts/README.md

 The packaged referenced in `index.yaml`, when it's updated using the GitHub action, will link for download to the URL provided by the _GitHub repository_ release files.

-### - Add a new chart

-To add a new chart, create a directory inside _charts_ with it contents at _master_ branch.

-When you commit it, it will be picked up by the GitHub action, and if it contains a chart and version that doesn't already exist in the _charts repository_, a new release with the package for the chart will be published on the _GitHub repository_, and the list of all charts at `index.yaml` on _gh-pages_ branch will be updated on the _charts repository_.

-### - Modify GithubPages

-https://charts.sysdig.com is managed through GithubPages action.

-`.github/workflows/release.yml` will merge each `charts/*/README.md` into the `gh-pages` branch.

 ## More information